 JavaScript array directly (new keyword)

 To create an array directly, use the new keyword in JavaScript.
-The syntax of creating an array directly is given below.
+The syntax for creating an array directly is given below.

 Syntax